 What are the Core Components of a Fully Automatic Timing System?

-Fully automatic timing systems are used to produce results at every level of Athletics, Cycling, Horse Racing, Rowing Regattas, Motorsports, Speed Skating, and almost any other sport with a finish line.
+Fully Automatic Timing systems are used to produce results at every level of Athletics, Cycling, Horse Racing, Rowing Regattas, Motorsports, Speed Skating, and almost any other sport with a finish line.
 There are many variations of sports timing systems, all of which record finish times a little differently depending on the sport or configuration.
-Some of these variations include photo-cells, full-frame video cameras, touchpads (swimming), and digital line-scan cameras.
-Digital line-scan cameras—the same technology used by FinishLynx—are the most popular (and accurate) kind of sports FAT systems in the world today.
+Some of these variations include photocells, full-frame video cameras, touchpads (swimming), and digital line-scan cameras.
+Ultimately, digital line-scan cameras—the same technology used by FinishLynx—are the most popular and accurate kind of sports FAT systems in the world today.

 Which Sports Timing Systems are Most Accurate?

 Full-frame video timing systems can only capture between 30–120 frames per second.
 That means very tight race results can potentially be lost between the missing video frames.
-On the other hand, line-scan photo finish cameras usually capture at around 1,000–2,000 frames per second, producing more clear and precise results images.
-And the EtherLynx Vision PRO camera captures up to 20,000 frames per second—making it the most accurate sports timing camera in the world.
+Meanwhile, line-scan photo-finish cameras usually capture at around 1,000–2,000 frames per second, producing more clear and precise results images.
+Our own EtherLynx Vision PRO camera captures up to 20,000 frames per second—making it the most accurate sports timing camera in the world.

-The speed and accuracy of line-scan photo-finish cameras simply cannot be matched by any type of RFID, photocells, or 2D video cameras found today.
+The speed and accuracy of line-scan photo-finish cameras simply cannot be matched by any type of RFID, photocells, or 2D video cameras on the market today.
 In fact, many sports governing bodies like the IAAF do not consider photocells or video timing systems to be valid FAT because they cannot perform zero-control gun tests to confirm their accuracy.
-That’s why line-scan FAT systems like FinishLynx are trusted by elite sporting events across the world.
+That is why line-scan FAT systems like FinishLynx are trusted by worldwide elite sporting events.

 How Does a Line-Scan Photo-Finish Camera Work?

 A line-scan photo-finish image is comprised of a series of incredibly thin vertical image slices from the finish line (and any object that is crossing it).
-EtherLynx line-scan cameras capture these vertical images a thousand times per second (or more).
-Each image slice is timestamped and then combined to create a long, highly precise photo finish image.
-As more and more 1-pixel-wide vertical slices are captured and combined, the full time-stamped FinishLynx capture image begins to take shape.
-Click the image for a closer look.
+EtherLynx line-scan cameras capture these vertical images a thousand times per second or more.
+Each image slice is timestamped, then combined to create a long, highly precise photo-finish image.
+As more and more 1-pixel-wide vertical slices are captured and combined, the complete timestamped FinishLynx capture begins to take shape.
+Click on the image for a closer look.

-For instance, if it takes an athlete one full second for their body to cross the finish line, then it will take 1,000 of these thin vertical images to create their entire body on the photo-finish image.
-More importantly, each of these tiny vertical slivers is time-stamped – so you can produce results accurate to within 1/1000th of a second.
+For instance, if it takes an athlete one full second for their body to cross the finish line, then it will take 1,000 of these thin vertical image slices to create their entire body on the photo-finish image.
+Since each sliver is timestamped, you can produce results accurate to within 1/1000th of a second with your FinishLynx camera.

 Take a look at the animated gif below.
-It simulates how a line-scan camera captures and builds the photo finish results images:
+It simulates how a line-scan camera captures and builds the photo-finish results image:

 Is it Easy to Capture Photo-Finish Results with FinishLynx?

-FAT race timing is very easy with FinishLynx.
-The EtherLynx camera captures the photo-finish results and the results image is immediately sent to the FinishLynx software for evaluation.
-The FinishLynx software displays the time-stamped photo-finish image right in the interface.
-The user can click anywhere on an image and see the time-stamp.
-Click on any competitor and you can see the exact moment their torso, tire, ski, or skate crossed the finish line – accurate to .001 or greater.
+Fully automatic race timing is very easy with FinishLynx.
+EtherLynx cameras capture a photo-finish results images, which is immediately sent to the FinishLynx software for evaluation.
+This software displays the timestamped photo-finish image right in the interface.
+The user can click anywhere on an image and see the time.
+Click on any competitor, and you can see the exact moment a torso, tire, ski, or skate crossed the finish line.

 - Begin capturing by clicking the mouse or Spacebar